-At least two members of staff will be trained in each condition.
+At least two members of staff will be trained in each condition when a current pupil has a condition.
 Where possible, staff will receive such training before the pupil enters the school but if a pupil develops a new condition it may take time to organise this training and interim measures may be needed until training is completed.
 This will always be to ensure the safety of the pupil and will be decided on a case by case basis.
 School will endeavour to have arrangements in place within two weeks.
 Parents are asked to alert the school to medical conditions as soon as possible.